xwmx/nb/docs/index.markdown

-  sync         Sync local notebook with the remote repository. unarchive    Unarchive the current or specified notebook. unpin        Unpin a pinned item. update       Update `nb` to the latest version. use          Switch to a notebook. version      Display version information.
+  sync         Sync local notebook with the remote repository. unarchive    Unarchive the current or specified notebook. unpin        Unpin a pinned item. unset        Return a setting to its default value. update       Update `nb` to the latest version. use          Switch to a notebook. version      Display version information.